Gladly vs Kustomer

 Gladly is best for Enterprise brands wanting people-centered customer service.
 Kustomer is best for Enterprise teams needing CRM-integrated customer service.
 Gladly's standout feature is Unified customer timeline showing all interactions across channels, while Kustomer offers Unified customer timeline with CRM data integration.

-Gladly starts at From $180/seat/mo.
+Gladly starts at From $38/seat/mo.
 Kustomer starts at From $89/seat/mo.
 For flat-rate pricing, consider Converge at $49/month for up to 15 agents.

 Gladly does not offer a free plan.
 Kustomer does not offer a free plan.
 Both are established platforms in the customer support space.

 Gladly pros: People-centered approach; Unified customer timeline.
-Kustomer pros: Strong CRM features; Customer timeline view.
+Kustomer pros: Timeline-based customer view (CRM-style, not ticket-style); Custom KObjects for modeling business data inline.
 Each platform has distinct strengths depending on your use case.

 Choose Gladly for Enterprise brands wanting people-centered customer service.
 Choose Kustomer for Enterprise teams needing CRM-integrated customer service.
 If you need messaging-first support with flat pricing, consider Converge as an alternative at $49/month for up to 15 agents.